valentina-mota/11ty-blog-site/src/blog/logs-moths-firewalls.md

 > "King Harald Bluetooth was famous for uniting Scandinavia just as we intended to unite the PC and cellular industries with a short-range wireless link."
 > <a href="https://www.bluetooth.com/about-us/bluetooth-origin/" target="_blank" rel="noopener noreferrer">Bluetooth.com</a>

 The name was not meant to be permanent.
-The team considered two alternatives, but both resulted inapplicable at the moment of the official launch, so Bluetooth stayed.
+The team considered two alternatives, but both resulted inapplicable at the moment of the official launch, so the name stayed.
 The name spread quickly within the industry and became impossible to replace.
 Its logo combines two runes from the Younger Futhark alphabet, *Hagall* (ᚼ) and *Bjarkan* (ᛒ), the initials of King Harald Bluetooth’s name, merged into a single symbol.
-IT lexicon is so fascinating in history and complexity, that a literature branch is born to express its charm: Code poetry is a writing technique that mixes notions of classical poetry and coding language.
+The IT terminology is so fascinating in history and complexity, that a literature branch is born to express its allure: Code poetry is a writing technique that mixes notions of classical poetry and coding language.

 An example can be expressed in this *coem*, a tiny poem written in the syntax of code: